 Cho Oyu expedition success rate

 Adventure Peaks has had excellent success on our Cho Oyu expeditions.
-In 2013 and 2015 all team members reached the summit giving 100% success compared to our normal average of 80% success rate achieved between 2013 to 2016.
+In 2013 and 2015 all team members reached the summit giving 100% success compared to our normal average of 80% success rate achieved between 2013 to 2016 and 2018.

-Adventure Peaks has been organising expeditions to Tibet (Everest North Ridge and Cho Oyu) for over 17 years making us the most experienced and valued British company operating in Tibet and we attract good International teams.
+Adventure Peaks has been organising expeditions to Tibet (Everest North Ridge and Cho Oyu) for over 19 years making us the most experienced and valued British company operating in Tibet and we attract good International teams.
 There are those who scaremonger about Tibet giving indications that permits or visas won’t be available, this is a total nonsense.
 We are aware of the delicate visa process for entering the area and have been successfully sending teams twice yearly into Tibet without issue for over a decade.
 If for any reason access is denied we would be able to transfer the expedition to Manaslu.
+Our price includes the now compulsory 1:1 Sherpa.

 Cho Oyu is the sixth highest mountain in the world and, even though it is regarded as a technically straightforward 8000m peak, its altitude is a serious undertaking and requires careful preparation and a high level of fitness.
 It is said that Cho Oyu means ‘Goddess of Turquoise’, as its stark shadows appear this colour in the light of the setting sun when viewed from Tibet.
 This mountain is a vast bulk of sweeping snow slopes and clean glaciated lines; a most noble and impressive first 8000m peak.